NAREP Strengthens Women Participation in Politics

 No doubt the chitenge will play a role in the 2016 elections, but money and chitenge material alone is not enough to win the election.
 Instead, the women were trained on how to use words as a means of attracting members and voters.

 To be able to announce a political message in 12 seconds requires practice, knowledge about the political manifesto and most important, knowledge on which solutions to present to the political challenges.
-The spoken word costs nothing, it does not necessarily have to combined with a specific communication channel, but can be used across social media, radio, face-to-face and in speeches.
+The spoken word costs nothing, it does not necessarily have to combined with a specific communications channel, but can be used across social media, radio, face-to-face and in speeches.

 The rhetoric tools of announcing political messages and convincing voters of loyalty is about being able to draw on the women’s perception as role models, they need to inspire their surrounding communities about the Party’s political aspirations and plans for Zambia.
 These messages should be wrapped in stories drawing on elements that reflect the NAREP values, and be told by the role models themselves.
-Then the communication channels are less important – the political messages will spread.
+Then the communications channels are less important – the political messages will spread.

 “I learned how to communicate.
 How I will talk to the youth